 Regional Centres established in Member Countries are the supporting pillars to the secretariat for promoting regional cooperation.
-These Regional Centres are managed by respective Governing entities comprising representatives from Member States, SAARC Secretary-General and the Ministry of Foreign/External Affairs of the host government.
+These Regional Centres are managed by respective Governing entities comprising representatives from Member States, SAARC Secretary-General, and the Ministry of Foreign/External Affairs of the host government.

 SAARC Specialized Bodies

-The specialized bodies are created by the member states and their structure is different from the regional centres.
+The specialized bodies are created by the member states and their structure is different from the regional centers.
 The management is taken care of by the representatives of the member states, ministry of foreign affairs of the host government.

 The different SAARC specialized bodies are given below: